 Alongside the general education provided according with the Russian Federation National Curriculum and Moscow Regional Curriculum, the school also specializes in two advanced tracks of study: Jewish education and technology education.
 Curricula for these tracks make use of modern computer technology, interdisciplinary study and project-based learning.

-Hebrew is taught to students from the 1st to the 4th grades according to Tal AM program for 3 hours per week within the frames of Jewish cycle course.
+Hebrew is taught to students from the 1st to the 4th grades according to Tal AM program for 3 hours per week within the framework of the Jewish lifecycle course.

-To students from the 5th through to the 11th grade Hebrew is taught for 3 hours per week following the Heftsiba program.
+For students from the 5th through to the 11th grades Hebrew is taught for 3 hours per week following the Heftsiba program.

-This course is taught to the students as an interdisciplinary course within hebrew lessons, and supported by extra-curricular courses from the 1st to the 4th grades for 3 hours per week within the frames of Jewish cycle course.
-Students of the 4th grade have 1 more hour for studying Judaism within the frames of state course “Fundamentals of Religious Culture and Secular Ethics”.
+This course is taught to the students as an interdisciplinary course within hebrew lessons, and supported by extra-curricular courses from the 1st to the 4th grades for 3 hours per week within the framework of the Jewish lifecycle course.
+Students of the 4th grade have 1 more hour for studying Judaism within the framework of the state course “Fundamentals of Religious Culture and Secular Ethics”.

 These topics are integrated into the corresponding mainstream subjects.
 To assist with this, the school opened an Interdisciplinary Jewish Department in 2012.

 This course is taught to students in the 10th grade.
 A number of training events and educational trips prepare students for the annual Masa Shorashim.

-Technology course is taught to students in 5th to 8th grade, and uses LEGO-Education sets in lessons.
+The technology course is taught to students in primary and 5th to 8th grades and uses LEGO-Education sets.
 These sets are particularly useful for teaching younger students who appreciate a fresh approach to the subject and are stimulated by working with their hands.